-- Please refer anything that involves children's behaviour to the member of staffin charge of the area you are working in.
+- Please refer anything that involves children's behaviour to the member of staff in charge of the area vou are working in.

 - Don't ever use the word 'naughty'.
 Try to describe children's behaviour and focus on the good things they do.
 We praise the good things.
 Draw other children's attention towards children who are behaving in the right way.
-Use the words 'We've got a problem.
+Use the words We've got a problem.
 Let's find a solution.'

 - If a child does something that puts them or others in danger:

 - say 'Stop!'

 - hold up your hand, palm facing the child.

 - Children aren't allowed to dimb in areas without mats, safety surfacing, or grass.

-- Children aren't allowed in the kitchen or laundry room.
+- Children aren't allowed in the kitchen or laundry. room.
 They mustn't be left alone in the Sensory Room, Staff Room or Dining Room.

-- · Children only ever access the internet:
+- Children only ever access the internet:

 - for short amounts of time

 - with adults present

-- · in search of something specific, and
+- in search of something specific, and

 - through a filter that blocks unsafe sites.

-Reduce, re-use, recycle Use resources carefully.
-Teach the children by showing them your good practice.
-Ask a member of staff if you'd like to use resources for an activity.
-Use both sides of the paper.
-Turn off dripping taps.
-Pick up litter and put it in the right bin.
-Talk about reducing, reusing, and recycling as you do all this.
+Use resources carefully.
+Teach the children by showing them your good practice: ask a member of staffif you wish to use resources for an activity, use both sides of paper, turn off dripping taps, pick up litter and put it in the correct bin.
+Talk about reducing, re-using and recycling as you do it.